andri27-ts/Reinforcement-Learning/README.md

  - [Distributional Reinforcement Learning with Quantile Regression](https://arxiv.org/pdf/1710.10044.pdf) - 2017

 #### Other Resources
+  - :books: Chapters 5 and 6 from [the "bible" of Reinforcement Learning - Sutton & Barto](http://bit.ly/2zDTGqf)
   - :tv: [Deep Reinforcement Learning in the Enterprise: Bridging the Gap from Games to Industry](https://www.youtube.com/watch?v=GOsUHlr4DKE)

 <br>